The Real Cost Savings of AI Receptionists (With Actual Numbers)

 Training and Turnover

 The average tenure for a receptionist in the US is about 2.5 years according to the BLS Employee Tenure Summary.
 That means every couple of years, you go through hiring and training again.
-The Society for Human Resource Management estimates the average cost to replace an employee earning under $50,000 is roughly $4,700 in direct costs (job postings, background checks, onboarding time), plus weeks of reduced productivity while the new hire gets up to speed.
+The Society for Human Resource Management (SHRM) estimates the average cost to replace an employee earning under $50,000 is roughly $4,700 in direct costs (job postings, background checks, onboarding time), plus weeks of reduced productivity while the new hire gets up to speed.
 Spread over a 2.5-year average tenure, that's roughly $1,900 per year.

 Total Fully-Loaded Cost